 Believe it or not, The Occasional Papers is the very core of my creative practice.
 It’s where most of the ideas begin.
 It led to the founding of New Escapologist, generated over half the content of A Loose Egg, and (no joke) it’s how I met my wife.
 I’m not generally paid for it, but it represents my truest writing, the sort of writing I really want to do, my moments of flow.

 The Occasional Papers has existed since 2004 (though I’d been blogging and diary-writing in other forms for longer).
-It began on LiveJournal but moved over to this independent platform in 2007.
-All of my posts were exported, future historians, so I do not believe there’s any exquisite lost content lurking on the LiveJournal servers.
+It first appeared on LiveJournal but was transferred to and continued at this independent platform in 2007.

 It all made me laugh, sometimes uncontrollably, and recalled Eric Nicol’s capacity to capture the vapors around what others might label “nothing” and package them in a way that resonates and makes us smile.
 Wringham’s tight style does this really, really well. but I admit it is a struggle to find the fibres that might hint at deeper or more-than-the-sum-of-the-parts meaning.
 Recently, I heard award-winning author Miriam Toews say “that when nothing is happening; it still is life” and worth documenting and celebrating.
 This might hint at the higher merit of [Wringham’s writing] though, for me, it’s more than enough that it makes me laugh.